jyutzler/song-lyrics/latest/rotl.md

     It rains on a leaf
     Everything is so

-    There's a tune in my hand with a song on it
+    There's a tune in my head with a song on it
     I follow the song
     The song plays by itself